 Concept of individuality as in a chair.
 Chairs grouped together to make a sofa.

 The units consist of 3 sizes: the seat, the back, and the ottoman.
 The set in the Watson house has 8 seats, 8 backs, 4 ottomans, and 2 end tables.
+A metal u-shaped connector grasps 2 units from the bottom up.
 There is a matching light fixture.
 All units are 17" square.
 The seat is 18" high, the back 36", and the ottoman and end tables are 12" high.

 Construction: The foundation is a particle board cube that is covered with 1" thick foam.
 The top is 6" thick foam for the seat and the ottoman.
 The back has 18" of foam on top of the cube.
 The coverings fit loosely around the foam for a casual look.
 The fabric is held in place with squares of Velcro.
 This allows them to be easily removed for washing.
 There are 8 rubber feet around the base of each foundation cube to prevent movement on the floor and to help grab onto carpet piles.